NorfairKing/the-notes/README.md

 ## Raw Compilation

-Compiling the notes generator is as easy as running `make`.
+Compiling the notes generator is as easy as running `cabal install`.
-Generating the notes is done with `./the-notes`.
+Generating the notes is done with `the-notes`.

 You can also generate subsets of the notes by adding selectors to the command.

-- `./the-notes sets` will only generate the chapter on sets.
+- `the-notes sets` will only generate the chapter on sets.
-- `./the-notes sets.basics` will only generate the 'basics' section of the sets chapter
+- `the-notes sets.basics` will only generate the 'basics' section of the sets chapter
-- `./the-notes sets probability` will only generate the chapters on sets and probability.
+- `the-notes sets probability` will only generate the chapters on sets and probability.

 You may need to `ignore-reference-errors`.